junh1024/adt-fork/FAQ.md

 ---

-**Q) How do I interpret the performance plots?
+**Q2) How do I interpret the performance plots?
 What can I adjust?**

-A) The key thing I look at are the grid plots and the direction difference between rE and rV, as well as performance at the horizon for partial coverage arrays, such as domes.
+A2) The key thing I look at are the grid plots and the direction difference between rE and rV, as well as performance at the horizon for partial coverage arrays, such as domes.